meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 You have a focus pool of 1 + the number of focus spells you know, to a maximum of 4.
 )

+## Wizard
+note (
+# Spell Subtitution
+In light of the spellcasting changes below giving Spell Substitution as written in the CRB to all prepared spellcasters, the text of the Spell Subtitution Thesis changes as follows:

+- Once per day as a free action, you may swap a spell you have prepared in one of your spell slots for any spell you know in your spellbook.
+You must be holding your spellbook to do this.
+If you are a master in wizard spellcasting, you may do this twice per day, and if you are legendary you may do it three times per day.

+)

 head(
 -
 )